maria-antoniak/goodreads-scraper/README.md

 Run tests with `pytest --cov-report term-missing --cov=src/` from the root directory.

+You can also functionally test all services by simply running from the root directory:

+`sh example/shell/test_script.sh
+`

+# Config

+Please note, many defaults can be configured via the project `config.ini`.
+This currently relates primarily to fields for collecting book metadata.

+Under `[BOOK]`, mark fields as either `True` or `False` and corresponding limits as desired.

 # Tutorial

 We recommend running these services from the command line, as the usage instructions below describe.

-However, we have also created a Jupyter notebook tutorial that demonstrates proper usage.
+However, we have also created a Jupyter notebook tutorial that demonstrates proper usage (out of date as of 05.10.2021).

 Please note that these services may not work consistently from a Jupyter notebook environment and that the tutorial is mostly intended for demonstration purposes.

 - [Jupyter notebook tutorial](https://github.com/maria-antoniak/goodreads-scraper/blob/master/example/How-To-Use-Goodreads-Scraper.ipynb)

-# Scraping Goodreads Book Metadata
+# Collect Metadata

 You can use the below commands to collect metadata about books on Goodreads, such as the total number of Goodreads reviews and ratings, average Goodreads rating, and most common Goodreads "shelves" for each book.

-`python main.py --service book ---book_ids_path example/data/goodreads_classics.txt --output_directory_path . --format csv`

-or

-`python main.py -s book -bip example/data/goodreads_classics_sample.txt -odp . -f csv`

 ### Input